-Section______Hazardous Trees.
+Section____Hazardous TreesHAZARDOUS TREES.
 In instances where a tree does not show clear evidence of imminent failure (i.e. - uprooting, sudden dramatic leaning, split trunks and other evidence of storm damage) but could still present a hazard due to failing health/defects and the proximity and nature of potential targets, a property owner can apply for an expedited approval to remove said tree.
 The expedited process will eliminate noticing and appeal periods.

-In order to qualify for this expedited process, the property owner (or their representative) must submit an International Society of Arboriculture (ISA) Basic Tree Risk Assessment Form prepared by an arborist who is ISA TRAQ (Tree Risk Assessment Qualification) certified.
+In order to qualify for this expedited process, the property owner (or their representative) must submit an International Society of Arboriculture (ISA) Basic Tree Risk Assessment Form prepared by an arborist who is ISA TRAQ (Tree Risk Assessment Qualification) certified and submit related photo-documentation to illustrate the tree risk.
 Trees must have a risk rating of "high" or "extreme" to qualify for the emergency process.